Quansight-Labs/jupyterlab-accessible-themes/README.md

   - [License 📖](#license-)
   - [Acknowledgements 🙏🏼](#acknowledgements-)

 This repository defines a set of accessible themes according to [WCAG color standards](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).
 Please note that some themes are optimized for colorblindness and/or high contrast.
-Inside the README of each theme you will find detailed information of the colors, its purpose and reference links from the original authors.
+Inside the README of each theme, you will find detailed information about the colors, their purpose and reference links from the original authors.

 ## About the themes